magento/merchdocs/src/stores/compliance-ccpa-guide.md

 ### Step 1: Assemble a cross-functional team to address regulation compliance.

-Assemble a team that represents the following functional roles in your business, and schedule a training session to bring them up to speed on the pending legislation.
+Assemble a team that represents the following functional roles in your business, and schedule a training session to bring them up to speed on the legislation.
 Then, assign required tasks to stakeholders by role.

 - Business Strategy & Operations
 - Legal